-The largest contribution comes from the use of renewable electricity for heating and cooling purposes.
-In total, projected power sector renewable energy development for 2023-2024 holds the largest potential for gas displacement in buildings and is expected to displace about 5 bcm of gas for electricity generation this year and over 10 bcm in 2024.
+The largest contribution to gas displacement in buildings is expected to come from projected development of renewables in the electricity sector, with additional renewable generation compared to 2022 substituting 5 bcm of gas consumption for buildings electricity consumption in 2023 and more than 10 bcm in 2024.
 Countries for which growth in electricity generation is projected to displace the most gas cumulatively in 2023-2024 are Spain, Italy, Netherlands, Germany and France.
 Spain and Italy have important shares of gas in their electricity mixes and they benefit from well-matched demand-supply profiles with solar PV generation patterns accommodating summer cooling demand.

-The sustained growth of annual heat pump sales driven by policy incentives in many countries is anticipated to represent another quarter of the gas displaced in buildings (5 bcm cumulatively by 2024).
+The sustained growth of annual heat pump sales driven by policy incentives in many countries is anticipated to represent another quarter of the gas displaced in buildings (7 bcm cumulatively by 2024).
 Limited biomass stoves and boilers, solar thermal and geothermal developments in buildings yield only marginal gas savings by 2024 (less than 3 bcm cumulatively).
 While these renewable energy contributions will help ease potential tensions on gas markets, the potential of renewable heat technologies is still largely untapped, both in buildings and industry.
 Harnessing their potential would, however, require sustained and comprehensive policy action to improve consumer awareness, reduce high upfront costs and split-incentive challenges, alleviate supply chain challenges, expedite permitting procedures, establish training programmes and support R&D to further improve technologies.

 Will China's role in global renewable energy deployment decline in 2023 and 2024?